TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 To change the texture of the currently selected faces, left click on a texture in the texture browser.
 This also works if you have selected brushes (and nothing else) - in this case, the new texture is applied to all faces of the currently selected brushes.

-To transfer the texture and texture attributes (such as the offset or scale) from one face to another, there are several shortcuts.
-Start by selecting a source face with #key(Shift) + left click.
-Then, hold one of the following modifier combinations:
+To transfer the texture and texture attributes (such as the offset or scale) from one face to another, start by selecting the source face with #key(Shift) + left click.
+Then, hold one of the following modifier combinations depending on what you want to transfer:

 Modifier Keys            Meaning
 -------------            -------